 The Status of Legal Online Gambling in Florida

 Players in Florida will have certainly got their hopes up with the recent changes to online betting.
 However, there is still a way to go to establish stable online sports betting opportunities.
 Here is the current status for activities in FL:

 Online Sportsbooks in Florida

-The Tribe appealed, and at the same time, signatures were gathered to add sports betting to the 2022 ballot with the hope of opening the market to other operators.
-Bettors must now wait for the outcome of these proceedings to find out whether they can bet online in Florida.
+An attempt to place sports betting on the ballot in 2022 fell short of the required number of signatures.
+Bettors must now wait for the outcome of the Seminole Tribe’s appeal to find out whether they can bet online in Florida.

 Online Casinos in Florida

 Online casino gambling is illegal in Florida.
 Participating in any card game or game of chance on a device is considered a misdemeanor in the state.
 Attempts have been made to change the situation but with no success.
 It is likely that the sports betting issue will need to be cleared up before lawmakers will reconsider online gambling.